weechat/weechat/UPGRADING.md

 In addition, the case conversion has been extended, now in addition to range A-Z, all chars that have a lower case version are handled.\
-That means for example the case insensitive comparison of "é" and "É" is 0 (chars are considered equal).
+That means for example the case-insensitive comparison of "é" and "É" is 0 (chars are considered equal).

 Example with WeeChat 3.8: